 Statistics

-1 in 10 children are affected by sexual abuse to possibly as high as 1 in 4 girls and 1 in 6 boys1.
+1 in 10 children are affected by sexual abuse to possibly as many as 1 in 4 girls and 1 in 6 boys1.

 Statistics range from study to study, but estimate that 1 in 10 children are affected by contact-only sexual abuse to possibly as many as 1 in 4 girls and 1 in 6 boys.